Maca Root is a Home Remedy to Assist Libido & Fertility

 A few words of warningIt is suggested that caution should be exercised when first using the root because the slight risk of side effects.
 These can include:

-The development of acne, usually caused by the maca’s ability to change the body’s hormone levels.
+- The development of acne, usually caused by the maca’s ability to change the body’s hormone levels.
 Any acne outbreak will usually clear within a few weeks.

-Digestive issues such as diarrhea, bloating and other intestinal issues because of the high amount of starch found in its root.
+- Digestive issues such as diarrhea, bloating and other intestinal issues because of the high amount of starch found in its root.
 Those with sensitive digestive systems are recommended to use the gelatinized maca powder which has a low or zero starch content, helping the body to absorb and digest the root more efficiently.

-While maca provides an energy boost, it can also make you feel jittery.
+- While maca provides an energy boost, it can also make you feel jittery.
 Best to minimize the dosage until the body grows more used to it.

-Maca root is considered to be part of the cruciferous family.
+- Maca root is considered to be part of the cruciferous family.
 If you are on a low fodmap diet or react badly to brassicas, it might not be suitable for you.

 As well as being a natural source of healing nutrition, maca root has a long history of being a safe superfood that has been consumed for its health benefits for thousands of years in regions of the Andes Mountains in South America.

 Day J, et al. (2016).
 Influence of paternal preconception exposures on their offspring: through epigenetics to phenotype.